 Pence shakes up Royals with homer in Series opener

-KANSAS CITY, Mo.
-(AP) — Hunter Pence most definitely found the right place.
+KANSAS CITY, Missouri (AP) — Hunter Pence most definitely found the right place.

-A day after saying he hadn't been sure until this year that the Royals played in Missouri rather than Kansas, Pence jolted Kauffman Stadium with a two-run, first-inning homer that quieted the crowd and sparked the San Francisco Giants to a 7-1 win in Tuesday night's World Series opener.
+A day after saying he hadn’t been sure until this year that the Royals played in Missouri rather than Kansas, Pence jolted Kauffman Stadium with a two-run, first-inning homer that sparked the San Francisco Giants to a 7-1 win in Tuesday night’s World Series opener.

-Pence started a meme on Aug.
-1 when he tweeted a photo of himself in a New York coffee shop with the message, "These pretzels are making me thirsty," a reference to a 1991 episode of the television sitcom "Seinfeld."
+Pence is a bit of a clubhouse comic and started a meme on Aug.
+1 when he tweeted a photo of himself in a New York coffee shop with the message, “These pretzels are making me thirsty,” a reference to a 1991 episode of the television sitcom “Seinfeld.”